arthurwhg/CAPC/README.md

 # About
-This is a project providing christian assistant and pastor caring service on AI and ML technologies.
+This is a project on christian assistant and pastor caring service on AI and ML technologies.
 It is initiated by a group of students of ML/AI certificate progrom from UC santa Cruze silicon vally extension.

 ## Roadmaps